- Half (50%) of people diagnosed with cancer in England and Wales survive their disease for ten years or more (2010-11).

-- More than 80% of people diagnosed with caner types with are easier to diagnose and/or treat survive their cancer for ten years or more (2010-11).
+- More than 80% of people diagnosed with cancer types which are easier to diagnose and/or treat survive their cancer for ten years or more (2010-11).

 - Less than 20% of people diagnosed with cancer types which are difficult to diagnose and/or treat survive their cancer for ten years or more (2010-11).

-- Cancer survival is generally decreases with age with the exception of breast, bowel and prostate cancers, where survival is highest in middle age.
+- Cancer survival is generally higher in people diagnosed aged under 40 years old, with the exception of breast, bowel and prostate cancers, where survival is highest in middle age.

 The latest survival statistics available for cancers in England and Wales are 2010-2011.